 According to the Wisconsin Department of Workforce Development, student employees who are facing unemployment should apply for unemployment benefits.
 Students may be eligible based on previous jobs, and if there is a federal or state investment to expand eligibility, they will have had to apply to get help.

 I have no other childcare arrangements and must stay home with my child(ren).
 How will I be paid?

 Promptly notify your supervisor of the reason for your absence and your anticipated return to work date.
 In this situation, the following options are available although not all options will be available in all situations depending upon the nature of your job responsibilities:

 Please contact HR@uww.edu if you have any questions.

-Please visit the UW System Benefits page for more information about how a furlough may impact your benefits.
+Please visit the UW System FAQ page for general information about furloughs.

 Do Grad Assistants have to take intermittent furlough?
 No.

 Do University Staff Temporary Employees have to take intermittent furlough?
-Yes, if their FTE is 0.01 or greater.
+No.

 Are part-time employees required to take intermittent furlough?
 Yes, the number of furlough hours is based on FTE.